lebiku/webpack-react/README.md

  1. `npm start` to launch the application with a browser window.
  2. `npm run no-browser` to start the application on localhost without launching a browser window.

+# Production build
+Having successfully run the application you can build the app for production by running `npm run dist`. this will ouput the minified bundle.js

 # Initial Configruation